juice-shop/pwning-juice-shop/appendix/solutions.md

 1. Pick one of the redirect links in the application, e.g.
    <http://localhost:3000/redirect?to=https://github.com/bkimminich/juice-shop>
    from the _GitHub_-button in the navigation bar.
-2. Trying to redirect to some unrecognized URL fails due to whitelist validation with `406 Error: Unrecognized target URL for redirect`.
+2. Trying to redirect to some unrecognized URL fails due to allowlist validation with `406 Error: Unrecognized target URL for redirect`.
-3. Removing the `to` parameter (<http://localhost:3000/redirect>) will instead yield a `500 TypeError: Cannot read property 'indexOf' of undefined` where the `indexOf` indicates a severe flaw in the way the whitelist works.
+3. Removing the `to` parameter (<http://localhost:3000/redirect>) will instead yield a `500 TypeError: Cannot read property 'indexOf' of undefined` where the `indexOf` indicates a severe flaw in the way the allowlist works.
-4. Craft a redirect URL so that the target-URL in `to` comes with an own parameter containing a URL from the whitelist, e.g.
+4. Craft a redirect URL so that the target-URL in `to` comes with an own parameter containing a URL from the allowlist, e.g.
    <http://localhost:3000/redirect?to=http://kimminich.de?pwned=https://github.com/bkimminich/juice-shop>

 ### Bypass a security control with a Poison Null Byte